pantsel/ansible-kong-examples/README.md

 To get started with this repository, you'll need to spin up two Ubuntu virtual machines using OrbStack.
 Follow these steps to set up your environment:

+> You can skip this step if you are not using `OrbStack` and have your VMs set up using a different method.

 1. **Open OrbStack** and start the VM creation process.

 2. **Create Virtual Machines**: